 - VR’s novelty is wearing off — there will be a slight dip after the initial craze.

-For many, gaming is still the only significant use case for virtual reality technology.
+For many, gaming is still the only significant Applications for virtual reality technology.
 So the comments by Gabe Newell, the CEO of Valve — the gaming company that brought us classics like Half-Life and Team Fortress — are important to take into consideration:

 “We’re optimistic.
 We think VR is going great.
 It’s going in a way that’s consistent with our expectations.
 We’re also pretty comfortable with the idea that it will turn out to be a complete failure.”